Call Us Now 0207 030 3364 9am – 9pm | Mon – Sun

 The medical explanation (important for hair transplants)

-In hair restoration, doctors refer to follicular units, not individual follicles.
+Doctors work with follicular units, not individual follicles.

 A follicular unit is a natural grouping that may contain: